Maui Weather Forecast for May 28, 2026 | Maui Now

 South Side

-Today: Sunny and breezy.
+Today: Mostly sunny.
+Breezy.
 Highs around 84.
-Northeast winds 10 to 20 mph.
+Northeast winds up to 20 mph increasing to 10 to 25 mph in the afternoon.

-Thursday: Sunny with isolated showers.
+Friday: Sunny and breezy.
 Highs around 84.
-Northeast winds 10 to 15 mph.
-Chance of rain 20 percent.
+Northeast winds up to 20 mph increasing to 10 to 20 mph in the afternoon.

 North Shore

-Tonight: Partly cloudy in the evening then becoming mostly cloudy.
-Scattered showers.
-Lows 67 to 72 near the shore to around 47 near 5000 feet.
-East winds 10 to 15 mph.
+Tonight: Breezy.
+Mostly cloudy with scattered showers.
+Lows 65 to 70 near the shore to around 45 near 5000 feet.
+Southeast winds up to 20 mph.
 Chance of rain 40 percent.

-Thursday: Partly sunny with scattered showers.
-Highs 79 to 85 near the shore to around 64 near 5000 feet.
-East winds 10 to 15 mph.
-Chance of rain 40 percent.
+Friday: Breezy.
+Mostly sunny with isolated showers.
+Highs 79 to 86 near the shore to around 65 near 5000 feet.
+East winds up to 20 mph increasing to 10 to 20 mph in the afternoon.
+Chance of rain 20 percent.

 Central Maui